tripl-ai/arc/docs-src/content/tutorial/index.md

 The first stage we are going to add is a `DelimitedExtract` stage because the source data is in Comma-Separated Values format delimited by '`,`'.
 This stage will instruct Arc to extract the data in all `.csv` files from the `inputURI` path and register as the internal view `green_tripdata0_raw` so the data can be accessed in subsequent job stages.

-{{< note title="Authentication" >}}
-Because this data is hosted on the public [Registry of Open Data on AWS](https://registry.opendata.aws/nyc-tlc-trip-records-pds/) we need to explicitly add an [Authentication](../partials/#authentication) mechanism however if you are deploying into your own environment you will likely have role based access control (like IAM) and do not require this.
-{{</note>}}

 ```json
 {
   "type": "DelimitedExtract",